Amelita Galli-Curci: United States

-Galli-Curci first arrived in the United States in the autumn of 1916 as a virtual unknown.
-Her stay in the US was intended to be brief, but the acclaim she received for her historic American debut as Gilda in Rigoletto in Chicago, Illinois, on 18 November 1916 (her 34th birthday) was so wildly enthusiastic that she accepted an offer to extend her association with the Chicago Opera Association, where she appeared until the end of the 1924 season.
+In the autumn of 1916, Galli-Curci first arrived in the United States virtually unknown.
+Her stay in the US was intended to be brief, but the acclaim she received for her historic American debut as Gilda in Rigoletto in Chicago on 18 November 1916 (her 34th birthday) was so wildly enthusiastic that she accepted an offer to extend her association with the Chicago Opera Association, where she appeared until the end of the 1924 season.
 Also in 1916, Galli-Curci signed a recording contract with the Victor Talking Machine Company and made her first records a few weeks before her American debut.
 She recorded exclusively for Victor until 1930.

-On 14 November 1921, while still under contract with the Chicago Opera, Galli-Curci made her debut at the Metropolitan Opera in New York as Violetta in La Traviata, opposite tenor Beniamino Gigli as Alfredo.
+On 14 November 1921, while still under contract with the Chicago Opera, Galli-Curci made her debut at the Metropolitan Opera in New York as Violetta in La traviata, opposite tenor Beniamino Gigli as Alfredo.
 She was one of the few singers of that era who were contracted to both opera companies simultaneously.
 Galli-Curci remained at the Met until her retirement from the operatic stage nine years later.

-In 1922, Galli-Curci built an estate in Highmount, New York, which she called "Sul Monte".
-She summered there for several years until she sold the property in 1937.
-In the nearby village of Margaretville a theater was erected and named in her honor.
-She returned the favor by performing there on its opening night.
+In 1922, Galli-Curci built a country estate in Highmount, New York, which she called "Sul Monte".
+She spent the summers there for several years until selling the property in 1937.
+A theater erected in the nearby village of Margaretville was named in her honor.
+She returned the favor by performing on its opening night.
+Sul Monte was listed on the National Register of Historic Places in 2010.

 Vocal decline and retirement from opera

-Weary of opera house politics and convinced that opera was a dying art form, Galli-Curci retired from the operatic stage in 1930 to concentrate instead on concert performances.
+Weary of opera house politics and convinced that opera was a dying art form, Galli-Curci retired from the operatic stage in January, 1930 to concentrate instead on concert performances.
 Throat problems and the uncertain pitching of top notes had plagued her for several years, and she underwent surgery in 1935 for the removal of a thyroid goiter.
 Great care was taken during her surgery, which was performed under local anesthesia; however, it was thought her voice suffered following the surgery, specifically, a nerve to her larynx, the external branch of the superior laryngeal nerve, was thought to have been damaged, resulting in the loss of her ability to sing high pitches.
 This nerve has since become known as the "nerve of Galli-Curci."

 In 2001, researchers Crookes and Recaberen "examined contemporary press reviews after surgery, conducted interviews with colleagues and relatives of the surgeon, and compared the career of Galli-Curci with that of other singers" and determined that her vocal decline was most likely not caused by a surgical injury.

 Other researchers (Marchese-Ragona et al.) have argued that tracheal compression caused by a goiter put an early end to Galli-Curci's career as a coloratura soprano, but it was nerve damage caused during surgery that prevented her from prolonging her career as lyric or dramatic soprano.